tiepvupsu/tabml/README.md

 ## Examples

-Please check the `examples` folder for several example projects.
+Please check the [`examples`](https://github.com/tiepvupsu/tabml/tree/master/examples) folder for several example projects.
 For each project:

 ```
 python feature_manager.py  # to generate features
 python pipelines.py  # to train the model
 ```

+In most project, users only need to focus their efforts on designing features.
+The feature dependecy is defined in a feature config protobuf and the feature implementation is stored in `feature_manager.py`.

 ## Setup for development